 Following an accessibility audit, ramps and/or handrails were installed and rooms were decorated and soft furnishings added to enhance the use of the environment by children with a visual or hearing impairment.
-There is a Soundfield system in each classroom, the library and family room, which helps all children to hear and focus more easily at small and large group times, and is especially beneficial for children with most kinds of hearing loss and for those who need support to concentrate.
+There is a Soundfield system in each classroom and the Family Room, which helps all children to hear and focus more easily at small and large group times, and is especially beneficial for children with most kinds of hearing loss and for those who need support to concentrate.
 For children with profound or complex learning difficulties it can be particularly enabling.

 Sometimes children with SEND require more support with toileting, though many of our children without SEND, need considerable support in their first weeks and months at nursery.
 For those children who need potty training or nappy changing every effort is made to respect their privacy.
-A changing mat is used as this has a flexibility in terms of where it is used and is most suited to our small environment and age of children.
-Finding a changing facility which is better for adult back care has proven impossible in our small environment, and so staff are actively encouraged to take turns in changing children and ask for colleague support if they are suffering with a back problem to ensure it is not exacerbated.
+We have a designated changing room with steps up to a safe level changing station for children and the adults which provides flexibility for children and is better suited to support adult back care.